craigktreasure/CentralBuildOutput/README.md

 will cause all of the build output to be written to a common set of folders in a tree structure that mimics the project structure.

-This project was heavily inspired by the project SDKs from [MSBuildSdks](https://github.com/microsoft/MSBuildSdks).
+This project was heavily inspired by the project SDKs from [MSBuildSdks][msbuild-sdks].

-For more information about MSBuild project SDKs, see [here](https://docs.microsoft.com/visualstudio/msbuild/how-to-use-project-sdk).
+For more information about MSBuild project SDKs, see [here][msbuild-project-sdks].

 ## Centrally Managing Build Output